Living in Tucson

 In U.S. News' 2024 Best Graduate Schools rankings, the College of Medicine – Tucson had its best showing ever at No. 17 overall, No. 12 among public universities, No. 53 in Primary Care, No. 62 in Research and No. 72 in Rural Health (other health-related rankings found here).
 The magazine also ranked the UA No. 108 out of 2,000 higher ed institutions from 95 countries, coming in at No. 44 among U.S. universities and No. 23 among public universities, on the U.S. News 2023 Best Global Universities listing.

-The UA finished 155st overall out of nearly 2,000 institutions in the Wall Street Journal/Times Higher Education World University Rankings 2023, a 25-spot increase from 2022.
+The University of Arizona finished 155st overall out of nearly 2,000 institutions in the Wall Street Journal/Times Higher Education World University Rankings 2023, a 25-spot increase from 2022.
 We rank No. 48 in the U.S. and No. 25 among U.S. public colleges and universities.
 Similarly, the Center for World University Rankings put UArizona at No. 95 overall, No. 48 among U.S. institutions and No. 25 among public colleges and universities, comparing 20,000 institutions worldwide.

 [Forbes 2023 America's Top Colleges]UArizona ranked No. 114 overall and No. 52 among public universities in Forbes Magazine's 2023 America's Top Colleges annual list.
 It's also placed well on both Forbes’s “Best Employers” as well as “Best Value Colleges” lists—coming in at No. 16 (2021) for Arizona on the first and No. 62 (moving up 46 spots in 2019) on the second.
 This year, it also ranked as the No. 28 top college in the West.